WestDiscGolf/MoExpenseTracker/README.md

 - [Back-end Web Development with .NET](https://www.youtube.com/playlist?list=PLdo4fOcmZ0oWunQnm3WnZxJrseIw2zSAk) by dotnet (dotnet)
 - [IResult/Results/TypedResult or IActionResult/ActionResult/controllerBase methods?](https://www.reddit.com/r/dotnet/comments/172wumc/iresultresultstypedresult_or/) (difference between IResults, ITypeResults, ...)
 - [.NET dependency injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#service-lifetimes) (difference between scoped, singleton, transcient)

+## V1 updates

+These are responses I had from reddit and discord (dotnet/csharp) group about this app and I am looking forward to integrate them in this version of the app.

+- api versioning
+- for searching add
+  - pagination
+  - filters and sorting
+- rename controllers into handlers (not to miscommunicate that they are class "controllers")
+- refactor the user id check in the request handlers and pass it as a dependency or endpoint filter
+- use dateonly for the expense data
+- use a middleware or some sort to validate the authentication and don't inject the http context
+- lowercase user data on insert and updated, especiall email, name, description, etc
+- return every created/updated record, this way an extra db call will be saved
+- reduce the logic in the request handlers
+- when checking if the email is used on profile update, compare the user id as rather if the result is not null
+- Learn SQL scripting